jimorie/everduel/README.md

 Type: Orb

-Reaction: Deal moderate damage to the attacker when targeted by a Melee action.
+Effect: Deal moderate damage to the attacker when targeted by a Melee move.

+#### Blue Orb

+Type: Orb

+Action: Gain an Orb of Water for 3 rounds.

+Slots: 3, 4

+##### Orb of Water

+Type: Orb

+Effect: Remove all Fire and Bleeding conditions from yourself and recover 1% of your health pool at the end of your turn.

+#### Arcane Blast

+Type: Arcane

+Action: Deal moderate damage to all targets around you.
+Then gain Arcane Brilliance for 1 round.

+Slots: 4, 5

+##### Arcane Brilliance

+Effect: Re-roll all dice that is not the highest result when you roll for initiative.

 #### Orb of Many Colors

 Type: Orb

-Action: Activate all your other Orb actions.
+Action: Activate all your other Orb moves.

-Reaction: Recover 1% of your health when you gain an Orb.
+Effect: Recover 1% of your health pool when you gain an Orb.

-Slots: 6
+Slots: 5, 6